chidiwilliams/chidiwilliams.com/content/post/the-temporal-dead-zone-in-javascript.md

 draft: false
 ---

-JavaScript is somewhat popular within the programming community for its quirks and weird edge cases.
-There are countless blog posts, conference talks, and books that discuss how seemingly harmless JavaScript programs sometimes behave unexpectedly.
-And many of them try to steer learners away from the confusing features of the language and towards "The Good Parts".
+JavaScript is somewhat popular within the programming community for its many quirks.
+There are countless blog posts, conference talks, and books that discuss how seemingly harmless JavaScript programs can sometimes behave unexpectedly.

-But in the [_You Don't Know JS_](https://github.com/getify/You-Dont-Know-JS#you-dont-know-js-yet-book-series---2nd-edition) (YDKJS) book series, Kyle Simpson tries to do just the opposite: instead of skirting around the dark corners of JavaScript, the book "goes deep into the core mechanisms of the language to explain why it works the way it does".
+Many of these talks and books try to steer learners away from the confusing features of the language and towards "The Good Parts".
+But in the [_You Don't Know JS_](https://github.com/getify/You-Dont-Know-JS#you-dont-know-js-yet-book-series---2nd-edition) (YDKJS) book series, Kyle Simpson tries to do the exact opposite: instead of skirting around the dark corners of JavaScript, the book "goes deep into the core mechanisms of the language to explain why it works the way it does".

 I had a YDKJS moment recently.
-While implementing scoped variables for [my Lox interpreter](https://chidiwilliams.com/post/notes-on-crafting-interpreters-go/), I stumbled into a small JavaScript program that seemed confusing.
+While implementing scoped variables for [my Lox interpreter](https://chidiwilliams.com/post/notes-on-crafting-interpreters-go/), I stumbled onto a small JavaScript program that seemed confusing at first.
 But after studying it more closely, I found that it uncovered some of the depth and nuance with JavaScript's design and helped me understand the language even better.

 ## Variables in scope